jseifferly/flixster/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

+- First shout out to bravemaster619 at [https://dev.to/bravemaster619/simplest-way-to-embed-a-youtube-video-in-your-react-app-3bk2] for his very good guide on embedding youtube video saved me a lot of headache

+- Shout out to my table mates again Ben, Kevin, and Thomas who all helped me bounce ideas of them and compare our features.